CASE FILE #BLPD-1900-01-01-001

 Early Life and Personal Background

-Crimes and Suspicion
+The Crimes and Investigation

-The Trial and Incarceration
+Trial and Legal Outcome

 Sources